De-iri is a Japanese accounting term for income and expenditure that originated during the Taisho era (1912 - 1924).

 The deiri value is the difference between these two results, or 7 points.

-We may define deiri values as the difference between the count of the first stable position after Black plays first (called a Black follower) and that of the first stable White follower, assuming normally correct play.
+We may define deiri values as the difference between the count of the first stable position (also known as a stable follower) after Black plays first (called a black follower) and that of the first stable white follower, assuming normally correct play.